johnpaulsolo/one-page-challenge/README.md

 # Navigation-Challenge

+The purpose of this examination is for us to assess your technical skills.
+So give your best shot!:)

 **The Challenge**

 Develop a one-page no-scroll marketing page using HTML, CSS, and JavaScript that promotes a product, service, or concept of your choice.